krunch3r76/ProcessQueue/README.md

 # StdinQueue
 TBA: A queue that reads text piped to stdin.
 Useful to parsing a console program's output realtime.

+# UDPSocketQueue
+TBA: A queue that pushes unto itself lines from a udp socket as they become available.

 References:
 [1] https://docs.python.org/3/library/subprocess.html#subprocess.Popen.stderr